anoshenko/rui/README.md

 Variables of the SizeUnit type have a textual representation (why you need it will be described below).
 The textual representation consists of a number (equal to the value of the Value field) followed by a suffix defining the type.
-An exception is a value of type Auto, which has the representation “auto”.
+The exceptions are a value of type Auto, which has the representation "auto", and a value of type SizeFunction, which has a special representation.
 The suffixes are listed in the following table:

 | Suffix | Type           |
 |:------:|----------------|